 What we do

-Meetings are over for the summer, and will resume in September.
-In the meantime, join us for field trips and insect counts--click on the links to the left.
+Meetings are over for the season and will resume in September.
+In the meantime, come out for butterfly/ode counts or one of our field trips.

 Other Insect Activities and News